 Cricket at Habs is hugely popular and enjoys an enviable reputation both on our local circuit and more widely.
 We have achieved much success as a club over many years, regularly winning 70% of our matches against other schools, and the number of boys we attract is continually on the rise.
 Cricket is the major sport played here in the summer term; however, thanks to our excellent indoor facilities, it can now take place throughout the year, with individuals and groups regularly given opportunities to practise and hone their techniques under expert guidance in readiness for the outdoor season.

 During the summer we field three senior sides (1st XI, 2nd XI and 3rd XI) together with occasional games for a 4th and 5th XI.
 Lower down the school there are A, B and C teams in the U15, U14, U13 and U12 age groups, all of which receive first class help and advice from our well qualified coaching staff.
 In the Prep School there are teams for the U9-U11 boys.
 Our facilities include three grass squares and two artificial wickets, all of which are in constant use throughout the season.
 Inter-school games are played every weekend as well as during the week and there is a House competition for the junior boys.
-A strong fixture list includes games against Bancroft’s, Berkhamsted, Merchant Taylors’and St Albans, while recent additions Abingdon and Felsted also provide a stern test for our boys.
+A strong fixture list includes games against Bancroft’s, Berkhamsted, Haileybury, Magdalen College School, Merchant Taylors’and St Albans.

-The annual fixtures against MCC and the Fraser Bird XI are always eagerly anticipated as are the Devon Tours, run currently for the 1st XI and U13s.
+The annual fixtures against MCC and the Fraser Bird XI are always eagerly anticipated as are the Devon Tours.
 We enter all four age group sides into their respective Hertfordshire Schools County Cup competitions and have enjoyed considerable success, particularly recently.
-Winning the U14 competition, as we have done on three occasions in the last five years, allows us to increase our profile on the national stage in the prestigious ECB/ESCA National Competition.
+Winning the U14 competition, or the U12 competition, as we have done on several occasions in the last few years, allows us to increase our profile on the national stage in the prestigious ECB/ESCA and Banbury National Competitions.

-Overseas tours, which we try to organise every three years, are also an important feature of the cricket programme.
-The 1st XI has played in Hong Kong, Malaysia, Singapore, South Africa and Sri Lanka, most recently in October 2017, while our U15 squad will be travelling to Dubai in March 2013.
+Overseas tours, which we try to organise every two or three years, are also an important feature of the cricket programme.
+The 1st XI has played in Hong Kong, Malaysia, Singapore, South Africa and Sri Lanka, most recently in October 2017, while our U15 squad played in the ARCH Tournament in Dubai.
 These tours always provide a great experience and lasting memories for our boys.

-We encourage our best players to seek higher representative honours with both Hertfordshire and Middlesex and we have strong links with our local club, Radlett CC, where many of our boys also play.
-In what promises to be an exciting new initiative, we hope to develop a partnership with Middlesex CCC, which will be of huge benefit to Habs Cricket in general.
+We encourage our best players to seek higher representative honours with both Hertfordshire and Middlesex and we have strong links with our local club, Radlett CC, where many of our boys also play, as well as our own Old Boy's Club, Old Haberdashers' CC.
+We also hope to develop further our partnership with Middlesex CCC, by hosting more inter-county age group markers for example.

 In the absence of any county cricketers (Habs’ boys tend to find their way into medicine or the City), other players of note include Roger Moulding (6’blues’ for Oxford between 1978 and 1983, captain in ’81) and David Price (Cambridge 1984-87, captain in ’86 and ’87).
 Richard Bate (Cambridge 1988) achieved the distinction of being awarded his ‘blue’ without a ball being bowled!
 In 1998 Dean Wilson (now Cricket correspondent for the Daily Mirror) was the leading run scorer in school cricket throughout the country.
-More recently, Gavin Baker, the overall leading run scorer for Habs, played for Loughborough UCCE and was briefly contracted to Northants CCC.
+Gavin Baker, the overall leading run scorer for Habs, played for Loughborough UCCE and was briefly contracted to Northants CCC.
 Gavin played for the undefeated 2006 Habs XI, which achieved the best results (19 victories in 22 games) in school cricket that year.
-Bringing us almost to the present, Tom Edrich, captain in 2010 and 2011, is the grandson of the former Middlesex and England cricketer Bill Edrich, whilst Tom Colverd, captain in 2013 and 2014, has played for Cambridge University since 2016.
+More recently, Tom Edrich, captain in 2010 and 2011, is the grandson of the former Middlesex and England cricketer Bill Edrich, whilst Tom Colverd, captain in 2013 and 2014, has played for Cambridge University since 2016.